Voyager Golden Record: Contents

 The Golden Record also carries an hour-long recording of the brainwaves of Ann Druyan, compressed into a minute of audio.
 During the recording of the brainwaves, Druyan thought of many topics, including Earth's history, civilizations and the problems they face, and what it was like to fall in love.

 After NASA had received criticism over the nudity on the Pioneer plaque (line drawings of a naked man and woman), the agency chose not to allow Sagan and his colleagues to include a photograph of a nude man and woman on the record.
 Instead, only a silhouette of the couple was included.
 However, the record does contain "Diagram of vertebrate evolution", by Jon Lomberg, with drawings of an anatomically correct naked male and naked female, showing external organs.
-The person waving on the diagram was also changed: on the Pioneer plaque, the man is waving, while on the "Vertebrate evolution" image, the woman is waving.
+The person waving on the diagram was also changed; on the Pioneer plaque, the man is waving, while on the "Vertebrate evolution" image, the woman is waving.

 The pulsar map and hydrogen molecule diagram are shared in common with the Pioneer plaque.

 The 116 images (one used for calibration) are encoded in analogue form and composed of 512 vertical lines.
 The remainder of the record is audio, designed to be played at 16 2/3 revolutions per minute.

 Jimmy Iovine, who was still early in his career as a music producer, served as sound engineer for the project at the recommendation of John Lennon, who was contacted to contribute but was unable to take part.

 Sagan's team wanted to include the Beatles 1969 song "Here Comes the Sun" on the record, but the record company EMI, which held the copyrights, declined.
 In the 1978 book Murmurs of Earth, the failure to secure permission for the song is cited as one of the legal challenges faced by the team compiling the Voyager Golden Record.
 In the book, Sagan said that the Beatles favoured the idea, but "[they] did not own the copyright, and the legal status of the piece seemed too murky to risk."
 When asked about the obstacle presented by EMI with regard to "Here Comes the Sun", despite the artists' wishes, Ann Druyan said in 2015: "Yeah, that was one of those cases of having to see the tragedy of our planet.
 Here's a chance to send a piece of music into the distant future and distant time, and to give it this kind of immortality, and they're worried about money ... we got this telegram [from EMI] saying that it will be $50,000 per record for two records, and the entire Voyager record cost $18,000 to produce."
-However, this was denied in 2017 by Timothy Ferris; in his recollection, "Here Comes the Sun" was not seriously considered for inclusion.
+However, this was denied in 2017 by Ferris; in his recollection, "Here Comes the Sun" was not seriously considered for inclusion.